Charlotte Taxi/Ride Sharing Accident Attorney

 Passengers routinely rely on taxis, or on ride-sharing services like Uber and Lyft, to provide them with safe transportation.
 Unfortunately, when taxi drivers or drivers in hired cars cause crashes, victims can be seriously hurt or even killed in the resulting accident.

 Determining how to move forward with legal action in these cases can be complicated.
-An injury attorney at Brown, Moore & Associates, PLLC can help.
-We have decades of experience representing clients injured in taxi cabs, and we have also kept up-to-date on evolving laws related to liability of ride sharing services as these services have increased in popularity.
+An injury attorney at Brown Moore & Associates, PLLC can help.
+We have decades of experience representing clients injured in taxi cabs, and we have also kept up-to-date on evolving laws related to the liability of ride-sharing services as these services have increased in popularity.
 We know how to help victims put together the strongest case possible to fight for full compensation.

 Passengers in hired cars, including taxis and cars hired using app-based services, are not responsible if a car accident occurs.
 These passengers will need to determine if the driver of the vehicle they were in was the cause of the crash and should be liable for losses, or if another car on the road was to blame for the crash.

 Pedestrians, bicycle riders, motorcyclists, and people in other passenger vehicles could also be hit by a taxi or by an Uber or Lyft driver and could suffer injuries as a result.
 These victims, too, must determine if the driver’s negligence or failure to follow the rules of the road caused the accident to happen.

 When the driver of a hired car causes a collision through negligence, the driver can be sued for damages or a liability insurer can negotiate an out-of-court settlement agreement to compensate crash victims so a case doesn’t proceed to litigation.